yingen-zhu/yingen-zhu.github.io/research.md

 # Research

 ## Projects
-For more details of these projects, please find in my <a href="https://scholar.google.com.hk/citations?user=oDyHLIwAAAAJ&hl=zh-CN" target="_blank" rel="noopener">google scholar</a>
+For further details on these projects, please see my <a href="https://scholar.google.com.hk/citations?user=oDyHLIwAAAAJ&hl=zh-CN" target="_blank" rel="noopener">google scholar</a>.

 ---